-Maintaining one's own safety is above all else given the current pandemic, but this decision is likely to be discussed.
+Maintaining your own safety is above all else given the current pandemic, but this decision is likely to cause debate.

 Everyone wants to be safe.
 For this reason, every day millions and millions of tests are conducted regularly to check whether a person is a carrier of a virus or not.
 However, it may become difficult to recognize whether a person is vaccinated or not, and this is where the idea of a "vaccine passport" comes into play.